Skip to Content

 Sharing is caring!

-Home fried poppadoms are so much better than those nasty things found at shops.
+Home fried poppadoms so much better than the packaged poppadoms you find at the shop!

 Whether you spell them poppadoms, poppadom, papadums or papadoms, you are probably looking at this recipe because you love these tasty pre-dinner snacks.